 As an Amazon Associate, I earn from qualifying purchases.

-If you’ve never had a fresh apple cider donut from an apple orchard, you’re missing out.
+If you’ve never had a fresh apple cider donut from a local apple orchard, you’re missing out.
 Thankfully, you can make your own baked applesauce donuts at home!

 Wait, so these donuts aren’t fried?

 Nope, they’re baked apple cider donuts.
 The texture is more like a cake donut, or an amazing muffin.
-Since they aren’t fried, they’re easier to make, a lot less messy, and a slightly healthier form of donuts.
+Since they aren’t fried, they’re easier for a home cook like you to make and a lot less messy.

-A note for my overseas friends – apple cider is NOT the same as apple cider vinegar or alcohol apple-based cider (called “hard cider” in the US).
-Apple cider is a thick version of apple juice that is made from fresh apples and it tastes like heaven.
+A note for my overseas friends – apple cider is NOT the same as apple cider vinegar or an apple-based alcohol cider (called “hard cider” in the US).
+Apple cider is a thickened version of apple juice that is made from fresh apples and it tastes like heaven.

 Pro Tips/Recipe Notes

 - If you like a super neat baking experience, pipe your cinnamon apple donut batter into the donut pan.
-They all look the same once they’re baked though. 🙂
+That being said, they all look the same once they’re baked. 🙂

 - Want to freeze these donuts for later?
 Great idea!
-Freeze them baked but BEFORE you brush butter on them and dip them in the cinnamon-sugar mixture.
-Thaw, then follow step 8 in the printable recipe card below.
+Freeze them baked but without the cinnamon sugar mixture on them.
+Once they have thawed, brush the butter on them and dip them in the cinnamon-sugar mixture.

 - No donut pan?
 No problem.
 Use a regular muffin tin to make cinnamon apple donut muffins or a mini muffin tin to make apple cider donut “holes”.